CBIIT/NCI-DOE-Collab-Pilot2-MemSurfer/README-installation.md

 # MemSurfer installation on Biowulf

-**The order of installation of MemSurfer's dependencies, as well as their versions, is important; these steps should be followed carefully.**
+**The order of installation of MemSurfer's dependencies, as well as their versions, is important; follow these steps carefully.**

 1. After [logging in to Biowulf](https://hpc.nih.gov/docs/connect.html), allocate a compute node for the installation process: